evansbenj/2024_BIO722/5_more_on_Stacks.md

 ## Whitelists, Blacklists, and Calculating Summary Statistics with `Populations`

 Now lets try to calculate a summary statistic from specific genomic regions using the `populations` module of stacks.
 To accomplish this, lets work with a larger dataset that I made earlier.
-Please switch to this directory:
+Please copy this directory to your home directory like this:

-`cd /home/datasets/2015_Ben_Evans/complete_data/monkey/Stacks_Results`
+`cp /1/scratch/BIO720_Bens_section/Stacks_Results_chrX ~/.`

 Let's first look at the catalog file like this: